Final Fight Revenge

-is a 1999 3D fighting game released by Capcom.
-Revenge is the only one-on-one fighting game in the Final Fight series of games.
-The cast of playable characters includes series mainstays Mike Haggar, Cody and Guy, along with various members of the opposing Mad Gear gang.
-Originally developed for the Sega Saturn-based ST-V arcade hardware, a home version of Revenge for the Saturn only in Japan followed in 2000.
-A Dreamcast version was planned, but it was cancelled.
+is a 1999 3D fighting game released by Capcom, and the only one-on-one fighting game in the Final Fight series of beat 'em up games.
+Originally developed and released for the ST-V arcade hardware, a home version was released for the Sega Saturn in 2000 in Japan only.
+The cast of playable characters in Final Fight Revenge includes series mainstays Mike Haggar, Cody and Guy, along with various members of the opposing Mad Gear gang.

 Gameplay

 Final Fight Revenge features a control configuration of an eight directional joystick and five action buttons: four attack buttons (two punch buttons and two kick buttons) and a fifth "special" button.
 The special button serves two functions in the game; the first function allows players to side-step into the foreground or background by holding special and pressing up or down.

 The special button is also used to pick up weapons or health-recovering items lying on the ground.
 When the player is near a retrievable item or weapon, a green arrow will appear over the item to alert the player of its presence.
 There are two types of weapons in this game: melee weapons such as knives and lead pipes; or firearms such as flamethrowers and machine guns.
 The player can pick and store up to three weapons in their inventory at once and switch between them.
 The player can also throw a currently equipped weapon to their opponent.

 As with most Capcom fighting games, each character has their own set of grappling moves and command-based Special Moves, as Super Moves that can only be performed by filling the Super Move gauge.
 The player can stock up to three full Super Move gauges.
 When a player finishes off an opponent with certain Super Moves a special finishing sequence will be shown to the player.